How to Protect iOS Users from Screen Sharing Scams & Malware Using AI

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Prevent Screen Sharing.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Screen Sharing Scams & Malware.

 -